Mexico looks for U.S. help as AstraZeneca admits Latin American vaccine delay

 MEXICO CITY (Reuters) -Mexican President Andres Manuel Lopez Obrador said on Friday the United States would probably send his country 5 million more doses of AstraZeneca’s COVID-19 vaccine, as the company admitted production in Latin American had suffered multiple setbacks.

-Struggling with behind-schedule local AstraZeneca production and shortfalls in deliveries from foreign vaccine suppliers, Mexico has asked the United States for more shots after initially receiving some 2.7 million AstraZeneca doses from the U.S.
+Mexico is struggling with behind-schedule local AstraZeneca production and shortfalls in deliveries from foreign suppliers and has asked the United States to help with more vaccines.
+The request is in addition to some 2.7 million AstraZeneca doses Washington sent to Mexico in March.

 “It’s probable that they’ll help us with a loan, while the AstraZeneca plant in Mexico gets up and running,” Lopez Obrador said at a regular news conference.

-The U.S. State Department did not respond immediately to a request for comment.
+The U.S. State Department did not respond to a request for comment.

-In a statement shared with Reuters on Friday, AstraZeneca said it regretted the delays, which it attributed to lower-than-expected yields from initial vaccine batches, shortages of critical supplies and longer periods for regulatory approval.

 Liomont referred a request for comment to AstraZeneca.